nakibrayane/website/content/personal-library/index.ar.md

 - Python Crash Course, 3rd Edition: A Hands-On, Project-Based Introduction to Programming By Eric Matthes
 - The Hobbit: or There and Back Again By J. R. R. Tolkien
 - The Rust Programming Language By Steve Klabnik and Carol Nichols, with contributions from the Rust Community
+- Harry Potter and the Sorcerer’s Stone By J.K.
+Rowling

 ## الكتب الفرنسية